Beyond the Handshake: Deconstructing Partnership Value from First Principles

 The solution is to change the way we think.
 As Elon Musk explains:

 "The normal way we conduct our lives is we reason by analogy...
-First principles is kind of a physics way of looking at the world.
-You boil things down to the most fundamental truths... and then reason up from there."
+First principles is kind of a physics way of looking at the world."

 Instead of asking, "What did a successful partnership look like?" we need to ask, "What are the fundamental truths of a valuable partnership?"